-A true pioneer of disco, Dimitri From Paris has been grafting almost 30 years now.
+A true pioneer of disco, Dimitri From Paris has been grafting over 30 years now.
 Producer, DJ, radio presenter and remixer are just a number of things this Disco connoisseur has under his belt.
 From gigs in the Playboy Masion to a three year long residency at Glitterbox, it’s safe to say Dimitri is a modern-day

 Q. What was your stand out moment of the year so far?

 A. I was very excited to be a part of the residents for the third Glitterbox season in Ibiza.
 I really like the brand Defected are developing.
 It’s a more musical sound rather than tech house and stuff.
 It’s been a great success and I’m delighted it will be continuing on to its fourth season which will be announced pretty soon.
 But yeah, that was probably the highlight of the year for me.

 Q. Speaking of Glitterbox, it’s been going three years now, and you’ve been involved from the very start haven’t you?

 A. Yeah exactly!
 We have seen it grow, expand and gain momentum.
 There is a really good crowd for it and I’m happy to see it working.

 Q. Why do you think Giltterbox stands out from the rest in Ibiza?

 A. Well, the island is very much dominated by tech house and EDM.
 On one side you have the very dark parties, bass heavy parties and of course the whole drug thing.
 Then on the other side you have the ‘Las Vegas’ EDM type parties, and there’s a big gap in between.
 There are people who want to have a good time listening to music rather than ‘deep’ or ‘cheesy’.
 So we wanted to be in the middle with something that’s a bit more comfortable, kinda nicer but not super posh and that’s where Glitterbox came in.
 You want people to go home with a smile on their faces.
 Now there are actually people trying to copy this!